 -

-RERA (Respiratory Effort-Related Arousal): A condition that does not meet the criteria for apnea or hypopnea but involves increasing respiratory effort over 10 seconds.
+RERA (Respiratory Effort-Related Arousal): A condition that does not meet the criteria for apnoea or hypopnea but involves increasing respiratory effort over 10 seconds.

-Obstructive sleep apnea (OSA): The most common type, occurring when the throat muscles relax, leading to a blockage that restricts airflow into the lungs.
+Obstructive sleep apnoea (OSA): The most common type, occurring when the throat muscles relax, leading to a blockage that restricts airflow into the lungs.

-Central sleep apnea (CSA): A condition where the brain fails to send the correct signals to the muscles responsible for breathing.
+Central sleep apnoea (CSA): A condition where the brain fails to send the correct signals to the muscles responsible for breathing.

-Treatment-emergent central sleep apnea (complex sleep apnea): A condition in which a person initially diagnosed with OSA through a sleep study develops CSA while undergoing treatment for OSA.
+Treatment-emergent central sleep apnoea (complex sleep apnoea): A condition in which a person initially diagnosed with OSA through a sleep study develops CSA while undergoing treatment for OSA.

 Some common causes include: